Viktor Skrypnyk: Playing career

 Before playing professionally, in 1987–88 Skrypnyk participated in the reserve competitions of the Soviet Top League for Dnipro Dnipropetrovsk playing some 46 games.
 In 1987 Skrypnyk also played one game for Dnipro in the Soviet Cup.

 In 1989 Skrypnyk signed with the prime Zaporizhzhia club Metalurh that played at the Soviet First League (tier 2) and for which he started his professional career.
 His debut in the Soviet Top League (Vysshaya Liga), Skrypnyk made for FC Metalurh Zaporizhya (Metallurg) in 1991 along with the club's debut at the top level.
 He continued to play for the Zaporizhzhia team after dissolution of the Soviet Union when the Metalurh Zaporizhya was admitted to the Vyshcha Liha (Ukrainian Top League) in 1992–1994.
-In the mid 1990s Skrypnyk returned to his "home" club in Dnipro for couple of seasons.
+In the mid-1990s Skrypnyk returned to his "home" club in Dnipro for couple of seasons.
 In 1995–1996 he played for FC Dnipro when it was coached by Bernd Stange who later recommended Skrypnyk to Werder that was coached by Hans-Jürgen Dörner.
 Around that time he was also called up to the Ukraine national football team for which Skrypnyk debuted in 1994.
 In 1996 he was sold for 1.5 million DM to the German side Werder Bremen with which he stayed for about 22 years (1996–2018).
-In 1999–2000 Skrypnyk was injured several times and even hospitalized, because of that he did not play neither for the club or the national team.
+During the 1999–2000 season Skrypnyk was injured several times and even hospitalized - because of that he did not play neither for the club nor the national team.
 At the end of 2002–03 season Skrypnyk again sustained a major injury and recovered only by the winter intermission of the 2003–04.
 After the 2003–04 season aged at 34, he decided to retire.